StackExchange/dnscontrol/docs/_providers/hedns.md

 same token is explicitly disallowed by RFC 6238 (TOTP).

-To work around this limitation, if multiple requests need to be made, the option `"session-file-path"` can be set in `creds.json`, which is the location where a `.hedns-session` file will be created.
-This can be used to allow reuse of an existing session between runs, without full authentication.
+To work around this limitation, if multiple requests need to be made, the option `"session-file-path"` can be set in `creds.json`, which is the directory where a `.hedns-session` file will be created.
+This can be used to allow reuse of an existing session between runs, without the need to re-authenticate.

 This option is disabled by default when this key is not present,

-**Important Notes**:
+**Security Warning**:
 * Anyone with access to this `.hedns-session` file will be able to use the existing session (until it expires) and have *full* access to your Hurrican Electric account and will be able to modify and delete your DNS entries.
 * It should be stored in a location only trusted users can access.